mattyschell/cscl-migrate/doc/archive-migration.md

 6. Target: Manually “register” the parent as archiving and _H table is the history table.
 Call from CSCL to this utility in SDE.

-Archive date should be set to archive_date in the source or sde.table_registry.Verify that these values are equal. (wut?)
+Archive date should be set to archive_date in the source sde.table_registry.

 ```sql
 call sde.nyc_archive_utils.register_archiving('BOROUGH',1273245334);
 ```

-The copied _H table has to be concealed.
+The copied _H table must be concealed.
+Call from CSCL on the target.

 ```sql
 call sde.nyc_archive_utils.conceal_history('BOROUGH');
 ```